mars-project/meps/mep-0002-simplify-data-structure.md

     chunk_graph: ChunkGraph
 ```

-### Other Optimization
+### Other Optimizations

 1. Simplify the key generation of `Chunk` by using `op key + chunk index`.
-We only need to generate the key once instead of generating the same number of keys as the number of chunks.
+We only need to generate the key once, instead of generating the same number of keys as the number of chunks.
-2. We construct the same Chunk of ChunkGraph when generating a SubtaskGraph.
+2. Construct the same Chunk of ChunkGraph when generating a SubtaskGraph.

-    We did a comparison: one creating new chunk and the other does not.
-The result is that the cost is reduced from 43.4s to 14.6s which is about **66.4%** reduced.
-But there is one point that `FetchChunk` needs to be created.
+    We did a comparison, in which one creates new chunk and the other does not.
+The result shows that the cost is reduced from 43.4s to 14.6s with about **66.4%** reduction.
+We note here that there that `FetchChunk` needs to be created.

-3. We generate logic_key once for all operands or subtasks, in fact, it is possible to generate only once for operand and subtask of the same type.
+3. We generate `logic_key` once for all operands or subtasks.
+In fact, it is possible to generate only once for operand and subtask of the same type.

 ## Follow-on Work and Plan